-Cordaid’s (formerly ICCO Cooperation’s) coffee connection in Nepal started in 2017, when we began implementing a three-year EU-funded project in six districts, called the Hamro coffee project.
+Cordaid’s (formerly ICCO Cooperation’s) coffee connection in Nepal started in 2017, when we began implementing a two-and-half-year EU-funded project in six districts, called the Hamro coffee project.
 It supported farmers in enhancing the quality and quantity of their coffee cherries and improving their primary facilities, and traders in strengthening domestic and international market linkages.
 Employing more youth in Nepal’s coffee sector was also one of its aims.
 As a result, Cordaid/ICCO Cooperation is now a well-established name among stakeholders in the Nepalese coffee sector.

 Inclusive coffee is transformative

 Based on these learnings, in 2020, Cordaid became one of the implementing partners of the Inclusive Coffee project, which is part of FCDO’s Disability Inclusive Development initiative.
 Inclusive Coffee has a transformative effect on the Nepalese coffee sector.
 People with disabilities and their organisations, and coffee value chain actors co-create solutions to make Nepali coffee more inclusive.
 From inclusion at the production level to primary processing, trade, and export.

 “I know my consumers care about social impact, traceability, accountability, and fair business practices.”

 “We bring in the technical coffee value chain expertise”, explains Bidyanath Burtel, Cordaid’s Country manager in Nepal, “and the National Federation of the Disabled – Nepal brings the expertise from the disability field.”

 Other partners include the Organization of Persons with Disabilities, the National Coffee Academy, and social coffee entrepreneurs in Nepal like Kedar Saptkota and Raj Kumar Banjara.